SonarSource/sonarqube-roslyn-sdk/README.md

 ### Download latest release
 The latest release version (v1.0) is available [here](https://github.com/SonarSource-VisualStudio/sonarqube-roslyn-sdk/releases/download/1.0/SonarQube.Roslyn.SDK-1.0.zip).

+#### Current limitations:
+   - the analyzer must be available as a NuGet package
+   - the analyzer must use __Roslyn v1.0 or v1.1__ (newer versions of Roslyn are not yet supported - see issue [SFSRAP-45](https://jira.sonarsource.com/browse/SFSRAP-45) for a workaround)
+   - only C# rules are supported

+These limitations will be addressed at some point in the future.

 ### Target users
 There are two groups of target users: